fuhui14/SWEN90017-2024-TAP/docs/Architecture/Use Case Diagram.md

   - Represented by a large rectangle, labeled with the system name, defining the scope of the system.

 ### 2. Actor
+Represented by a small stick figure.
+The actor is an external entity and is placed outside the system (the large rectangle).
 - **User**
-  - Represented by a small stick figure.
-  - In our application, there is one participant, the user (the primary participant)
-  - The participant is an external entity and is placed outside the system (the large rectangle)..
+  - The primary participant.
+- **Email**
+  - The Secondary participant.

 ### 3. Use Case
 Represented by an oval shape, placed inside the rectangle, indicating actions that occur within the application.